Find out how the NMC panel acted in this case. Not yet read the case? Read the charge and background here

 Nurse A’s representative submitted that imposing such a sanction would be disproportionate in light of the level of insight, remorse and remediation Nurse A demonstrated.

 The panel considered the aggravating and mitigating features of the case:

-The panel concluded that taking no action would be inappropriate.
+The panel considered concluded taking no action was inappropriate.

-The panel determined that a suspension order for a period of six months was appropriate in this case to mark the seriousness of the misconduct.
+The panel determined that a suspension order for six months was appropriate and sufficient.